dstockhouse/eaglesat-balloon/docs/mde.md

 Commands to send from OBC to MDE, UART characters.
 - Send health data: 0x53

-MDE will send science data after each read cycle it is generated.
+MDE will send science data in the form of a 3-byte header (0x808080) followed by 3 bytes of data after each read cycle it is generated.

 ### Health data packet format